Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![On the Performance counters tab, the SQL Server checkbox is called out.](images/Lab-guide/image65.png "Performance counters tab")

-NOTE: You will need to wait for the portal to complete the updates to all VMs before moving to the next exercise.
+    > **Note**: You will need to wait for the portal to complete the updates to all VMs before moving to the next exercise.

 ### Summary